 A student other than a freshman who has failed to earn the cumulative scholastic levels designated above and who is ineligible for Academic Warning will be placed on academic probation and removed from the list of degree candidates until the appropriate cumulative standing is attained.
-A student on academic probation must earn a 2.00 standing in the current quarter to be eligible to continue in enrollment beyond that quarter.
+A student on academic probation must earn a 2.00 QPA standing in the current quarter to be eligible to continue in enrollment beyond that quarter.
 Removal from academic probation requires a 2.00 cumulative quality point average.
 Students on academic probation may not pre-register and are not eligible to represent the University.

-Transfer students who are eligible to return to their prior institution but who fail to attain minimal University standards may be considered by the University Admissions Committee.
-To be considered, the student must submit a personal statement, and two academic letters of recommendation prior to the last Monday of the quarter before the quarter for which the student seeks admission.
-Any student so admitted will be admitted on academic probation and must attain good standing within one quarter,
+The University Admissions Committee may consider transfer students who are eligible to return to their prior institution but who fail to attain minimal University standards.
+To be considered, the student must submit a personal statement, and two academic letters of recommendation before the last Monday of the quarter before the quarter for which the student seeks admission.
+Any student so admitted will be admitted on academic probation and must attain good standing within one quarter.